cjundang/IoT-Course/content/module_2.md

 <img src="images/02/ex_05.png" width="400"/>

 **The Light sensor**

+Light Sensor Module: This component is employed for detecting ambient light levels.
+It offers both digital and analog outputs, granting students the flexibility to fine-tune the threshold for digital output using an onboard variable resistor (potentiometer).

 * The Light sensor module comes with the basic components for light detection.
 * Use it to detect the light brightness in your environment and decide to switch OFF or ON light.